martinfiguerola/product-management-api/README.md

-# Products Management API with DTOs and MySQL
+# Products Management API

 ## Objective
-Create a RESTful API for managing products in a basic online store.
-The application will use **DTOs (Data Transfer Objects)** to transfer data between backend layers.
-No validations or relationships between entities are required, and data will be persisted in a **MySQL** database.
+Create a RESTful API for product management in a basic online store.
+The application will be used to implement the topics I am learning:  **DTOs (Data Transfer Objects)** to transfer data between backend layers. **Validations** because it supports several mechanisms for validation, including annotations, custom validator annotations, error handling and group validation.
+Data will be persisted in a **MySQL** database without relationships.
+I will try to apply best practices with **ResponseEntity** responses and **Optional** handling.

 ---